Now Microsoft ports Windows 10, Linux to homegrown CPU design

 You want to avoid situations where, for example, one of the integer math units is sitting there without anything to do while work is queuing in other lanes: it's a waste of resources.
 And if an instruction in one lane relies on the output of an instruction behind it in another lane, then processing will be held up.
 All these logistics are scheduled and resolved a billion times a second.
 The processors get the job done.

-And, crucially, with many small execution units within a core processing these blocks, many instructions can be executed at once.
+And, crucially, with many small execution units within a core simultaneously processing these simple blocks, many instructions can be executed at once.
 Rather than eight conveyor belts as in the Cortex-A76, imagine 32 or more, as is the case with the aforementioned Qualcomm R1 design.
 The R1 is a 32-instruction-wide out-of-order processor blueprint, and the R0 is eight-wide.

 Overall, the aim of this super-RISC approach is to run software faster than rival architectures.